THE NATIONAL ENDOWMENT FOR THE ARTS

 Teachers may receive a free copy of the POL Teachers Toolkit.
 The Poetry Out Loud Teacher Toolkit includes a comprehensive teacher’s guide, a DVD of National Finals performances, lesson plans, and promotional and media guides and may be obtained from Pat Shannon at the Ohio Arts Council at 614-728-4481 or email@example.com.

 Poetry Out Loud materials will be sent to high schools when they respond and register.
 Participating schools will run the program through early winter.
 (The program requires only two or three weeks of class time.)
-The Ohio final competition will be held March 2014 in Columbus, OH.
+The Ohio state finals competition will be held March 8, 2014, in the Matesich Theatre on the Ohio Dominican University campus, 1216 Sunbury Road, Columbus, OH.

 The National Finals will be held in Washington, D.C., April 28-30, 2014.